rselent/rselent.github.io/_posts/2020-01-10-Asteroids.md

 -----

 On its surface, this new prediction seemed as dire as ever, *miscalculated* as it was.
-Within hours of the media breakout, its orbital prediction was refined and corrected to its now-certain trajectory: passing Earth on 26 October 2028, at a distance of 0.0062au (930,000km, or about twice the distance to the moon).
+Within hours of the media breakout, its orbital prediction was refined and corrected to its now-certain trajectory: passing Earth on 26 October 2028, at a distance of 0.0062 astronomical units (930,000km, or about twice the distance to the moon).
+*1 astronomical unit (au) is equal to the mean distance between the Earth and the Sun.*

 That media frenzy and panic, however, demonstrated a need for much greater clarity and precision when communicating with the public about close passes of Near-Earth Objects (NEOs), according to NASA.
 Especially when they could see that their understanding of the solar system was only really just beginning to open up -- in the first 3 months of 1998 alone, over 40 Near-Earth Asteroids were discovered, approximately 75% of which were over that city-leveling 140m diameter size: